Org

 LecturesSpiral Talks

-The proposed twelve-minute lecture format.
+The twelve-minute lecture format.
 No talk is listed until a real recording or scheduled recording can be named.

 DispatchesTransmissions